amy324/Ticket-Raising-Platform-Backend/documentation/architecture.md

 **Stack:** Mailtrap (email simulation).

-Used for sending notification emails on ticket updates and account actions — Mailtrap stands in for a real SMTP provider so the flow can be tested without sending to real inboxes.
+Used for sending notification emails on ticket updates and account actions.
+Mailtrap stands in for a real SMTP provider so the flow can be tested without sending to real inboxes.

-### Deployment

-Currently deployed on Render, connecting to a MySQL database for storage.
-Render was chosen for simplicity during development; the app itself isn't tied to it and could move to any host running Go with access to a MySQL instance.

 ### Future Considerations